NTIG-Uppsala/Classroom-Seating-Planner/docs/coding-standard.md

 #### Motivations

 -   Longer variable names can helpful by describing their purpose.
 With modern IDEs, typing long variable names is not a problem and modern screens are large enough to display them.
 Given that, it isn't always the best way to go but that's why we have comments.
-In any case, avoid one-letter variable names (`index` > `i`) or really short abbreviations since they usually only lead to confusion.
+In any case, avoid one-letter variable names or really short abbreviations since they usually only lead to confusion.
--   Single quotes should only be used when required like in nested strings but never as the default.
-Double quotes are the standard in most programming languages and should be used as the default.
-This is to avoid confusion with single quotes in English text and general readability.
--   Default case is `camelCase` simply because it is good to have a default case.
-It is the most common case in programming and is readable enough.

 ---